BimmerBass/CopperChess/README.md

         - Bonus for being on the same file, rank or diagonal as the enemy king.
     - Rook evaluation:
         - Small bonus for being on the same file (perhaps also rank) as the enemy queen, and bigger bonus for being on the same file as enemy king.
-        - Bonus for having connected rooks on the back rank in the middlegame.
         - Bonus for being doubled.
         - Bonus for being on the seventh rank.
         - Bonus for having to rooks on the seventh rank (also known as pigs on the seventh).